hpc-carpentry/hpc-python/_episodes/13-wildcards.md

 ```

 `{output}` is a Snakemake [wildcard]({{ page.root }}/reference/#automatic-variable)
-which is equivalent to the value we specified for {output}.
+which is equivalent to the value we specified for the `output` section of the rule.

 We can replace the dependencies in the action with `{input}`: